 Some other strategies that can help with settling at bedtime include:

 - Having a relaxing and predictable bedtime routine

 - Avoiding stimulants such as caffeine and sugar in the 2hrs before bedtime

 - Avoiding screen time in the 2hrs before bedtime - this includes TVs, computers, tablets and smartphones

 - Eating dinner at least 2hrs before bedtime to allow time for digestion

 Can you give melatonin supplements to a baby?

-For parents who have experienced ongoing challenges with their baby’s sleep, they can start to wonder whether their baby is producing enough melatonin.
+Parents who have experienced ongoing challenges with their baby’s sleep may start to wonder whether their little one is producing enough melatonin.
 Melatonin supplements can seem like a quick and easy solution to their baby’s sleep woes!
 The truth is there are many, many reasons why babies and children may struggle to fall asleep and stay asleep.
 These can include:

 - A sleep environment that is not conducive to sleep

 - Physical health issues such as teething, illness, reflux etc.